JamieWCGraham/DBT_integrated_feature_store/README.md

 # integrated_feature_store
-DBT modelling for integrated feature store at client granularity.
+DBT modelling for integrated feature store.

 ## Overview
 _Summarize the goal of your work and what motivated it._

-High-Level Goal: Chris Johnson and I are trying to provide I&A with DBT models that serve as a standardized feature store for future analyses that look at clients from clinics with complete integration status.
-This is the first pass of this, building stuff out at a client grain first. (then we will do clinics)
+High-Level Goal: Design and implement DBT modelling that serves as a standardized feature store for analyses that look at pet owner clients with complete PIMS integration status.

 Attached is a rough schematic of the current DAG design approach for this project.